noahwilliamsson/openspotify/README.txt

 An attempt to write an ABI-compatible libspotify clone with technology from the despotify project.

-Most API calls in libspotify 0.0.2 are implemented.
+Most API calls in libspotify 0.0.3 are implemented.
 Some have stubs.
-See STATUS for more information.
+See the STATUS topic below for more information.

 Questions?
 Post them to noah.williamsson at gmail.com